idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

   - No surprises to the engineers, they should already be aware of their rating as it's been provided consistently.
   - Provide as much feedback to engineers after the process, owning the message.
   - Focus on growth plans (see above sections)

+### Recall career is just one part of your life.

+Often, when folks think of career development, they see a pie chart with 2 slices:

+- Job Title
+- Compensation

+While that's relevant, I try to remind the folks I support that career is only [one aspect of life](https://bit.ly/igor-wlb-manifesto).
+As such I remind people the pie chart is much larger, it's more like:

+- Job Title
+- Compensation
+- Hobbies
+- Health
+- Relationships
+- Inner Peace

+_I know, I need to add the bar charts as well_

 ## Culture